Preparing For Your Cake Smash Session

-What should by baby wear?
+What should my baby wear?

 For one year sessions some clients will bring just one outfit, others will use two.
 Whatever is used for the cake smash is going to get cake on it.
 That's a fact.

-If you are doing the session before their birthday party takes place and there is an outfit that you would like them to wear in the photo session that they are also wearing at the party, it might be best to do some non-cake photos before we let them get messy so that the outfit can stay clean.
+If you are doing this before their birthday party takes place and there is an outfit that you would like them to wear in the photo session that they are also wearing at the party, it might be best to do some non-cake photos before we let them get messy so that the outfit can stay clean.